davesheldon/nap/docs/the-basics.md

 Run finished in 297ms.
 1/1 succeeded.
 ```

-Easy enough.
-For the full spec, containing all the options, see [Reference -> Request](/nap/reference/requests)
+{: .highlight }

-For now, let's move on to routines.
+For the full request reference, containing all the options, see [Reference -> Request](/nap/reference/requests)

 ## Routines